Jamaat al Muslimeen

 The organisation is responsible for the Jamaat al Muslimeen coup attempt of July 1990, in which its leader, Imam Yasin Abu Bakr, led members of the Jamaat in an attempted coup d'état against the unpopular Government of Trinidad and Tobago.
-Over a six-day period members of the government, including then-Prime Minister A.N.R.
+Over a six-day period, members of the government, including then-Prime Minister A.N.R.
 Robinson, were held hostage at gunpoint, while the group occupied a television station and parliament, and chaos and looting broke out in the streets of the capital, Port of Spain.

 Origins

-The background for the foundation of movement is a widespread presence of black racism and supremacy, the division of community on the basis of race, the illicit drug trade and ideology of extremist jihad.
+The movement had its social origins in a widespread presence of black racism and supremacy, the division of community on the basis of race, the illicit drug trade and ideology of extremist jihad.
 The next step was a development of a militant Islamic discourse which insisted that liberation for especially Afro-Trinidadians and Tobagonians was only found within the ambit of Islam.
-As the result, a group called Jamaat al Muslimeen (JAM), an Afro-Trinidadian Muslim movement, was founded.
+As a result, a group called Jamaat al Muslimeen (JAM) was founded.
+With regards to the Trinidadian Muslim communities, it found support among Afro-Trinidadian Muslims, rather than the older group of Indian Muslims who have traditionally been "well-integrated moderates".
+The movement initially found inspiration in the Nation of Islam's vision of black consciousness, but increasingly moved towards salafism.

+On the international stage, JAM received training and support from the Libyan leader Muammar Gaddafi through the latter's World Islamic Call Society.

 Coup attempt

 In July 1990, forty-two insurgents stormed the parliament, taking Prime Minister Arthur Napoleon Raymond (ANR) Robinson and most of his staff hostage.
-Seventy-two insurgents stormed a local police station, and at 6:00 PM JAM leader Yasin Abu Bakr told the public the government had been overthrown.
-During the four-day siege in which 24 people were killed, JAM agreed to surrender in exchange for amnesty.
+Seventy-two insurgents stormed a local police station, and at 6:00 PM, JAM leader Yasin Abu Bakr told the public the government had been overthrown.
+During the four-day siege, in which 24 people were killed, JAM agreed to surrender in exchange for amnesty.
 Abu Bakr and 114 of his followers were granted presidential pardons, which were later retracted, but no JAM members from the coup have ever served jail time in connection with the attack.

 A court ruling upheld an amnesty agreement obtained during the incarceration of parliament by the group.
 This led to the non-prosecution of its members for this crime despite the contention that the fact that guns and force were used to obtain said amnesty constituted duress.
-Subsequent to the attempted coup, it aligned itself publicly first with the United National Congress (in the run-up to the 1995 General Elections) and later with the People's National Movement (PNM), the party which formed the Government of the Republic of Trinidad and Tobago until May 2010.
+After the attempted coup, it aligned itself publicly first with the United National Congress (in the run-up to the 1995 General Elections) and later with the People's National Movement (PNM), the party which formed the Government of the Republic of Trinidad and Tobago until May 2010.